ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 incident identification, report, diagnosis, resolution, or querying for the network incident lifecycle management.

-The incident client can be deployed within a single domain or across domain with the global view of network data.
+The incident client can be deployed within a single domain as the incident server or across domains with the global view of network data.
 It can be deployed either in the same network operation platforms, network analytic platforms, controllers as the incident server within a single domain, or at the upper layer network operation platforms, network analytic platforms or controllers (i.e.,multi-domain controllers), to invoke the functionalities provided by the incident server in each domain to meet business requirements of the fault management.

 A typical workflow of network incident lifecycle management is as follows:

-* Some alarm report or abnormal operations, network performance metrics are reported from the network.
-Incident server receives these alarms/abnormal operations/metrics and try to analyze the correlation of them, e.g., generate a symptom if some metrics are evaluated as unhealthy, the probable root cause can be detected based on the correlation analysis.
+* Some alarm report or abnormal operations, network performance metrics are reported from the network to the incident server.
+The incident server receives these alarms/abnormal operations/metrics and try to analyze the correlation of them, e.g., generate a symptom if some metrics are evaluated as unhealthy, the probable root cause can be detected based on the data correlation analysis.
 If a network incident is identified, the "incident report" notification will be reported to the incident client.
 The impact of network services will be further analyzed and will update the network incident if the network service is impacted.

-* Incident client receives the network incident from "incident report" notification raised by incident server, and acknowledge it with "incident ack" rpc operation.
+* Incident client receives the network incident from the "incident report" notification reported by incident server, and acknowledge it with the subsequent "incident ack" rpc operation.
-  Client may further invoke the "incident diagnose" rpc to diagnose this network incident to find the probable root causes.
+  The incident client may further invoke the "incident diagnose" rpc to diagnose this network incident to find the probable root causes.

-* If the probable root causes have been found, the incident client can resolve this network incident by invoking the 'incident resolve' rpc operation, dispatching a ticket or using other network functions (routing calculation, configuration, etc.)
+* If the probable root causes have been found, the incident client can resolve this network incident by invoking the 'incident resolve' rpc operation to ask the incident server to resolve it, or dispatching a troubleshooting ticket or using other network functions (routing calculation, configuration, etc.) without known by the incident server.

+* In case of the 'incident resolve' rpc operation invoked by the incident client, the incident server will monitor the status of the network incident update the status of network incident to 'cleared' if the incident can be fixed.
+For more detailed workflow, please refer to section 5.3.

 ## Interworking with Alarm Management